FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/fastq-file-format-validators.md

 ```shell
 fastq_info -r SRR12132977.fastq.gz
 ```
-Here is the validation results. _fastq-utils_ returns the number of reads, read length details, and encoding info.
+Below are the validation results. _fastq-utils_ returns the number of reads, read length details, and encoding info.
 Field `Quality encoding` indicates the fastq file variant.
-It returns `OK` for a valid fastq file.
+FASTQ-utils returns `OK` for a valid fastq file.
 Otherwise, it will return the validation details in the Error message.

 ```
 Skipping check for duplicated read names